Starfield-Reverse-Engineering/Starfield-RE-Resources/LibraryAnalysis/README.md

    - \<version_number_1.0.0\>
      - lib - *Built binaries go here*
        - Release - *Release version*
-       - RelWithDebInfo - *Release with Debug Info (Make sure to include the name of the
+       - RelWithDebInfo - *Release with Debug Info (Make sure to include the pdb generated)*
      - include - *Header files that are installed when using* `cmake install`
      - src - *If the source code is not publicly available, include a tarballed/zip file of the source you compiled here*
      - README.md - *Specify URL to the source code @ the tagged version and any compiling/build info necessary*